exdx/Titan/README.md

 #### This sounds cool, I want to get involved!
 Great, there's tons of cool stuff you can work on.
 Beginners welcome.
 Check out our discord [here!](https://discord.gg/4r9Qxuf)

+#### What's with the name Titan anyway?
+Sounds cool as heck, think about it.
+"Yeah I just made 5 BTC using that new Titan trading system" wew lad

 ## Instructions